 To get folate from nature, eat green leafy veggies, legumes (beans), seeds, eggs, cereals, and citrus fruits.
 Niacin is found in good quantities in milk, eggs, wholegrains and cereals, nuts, leafy green veggies, and high protein foods.

-The vitamin industry is a huge billion-dollar business and relies on people buying their products.
-However, vitamin supplements are generally a bad idea unless your diet is not balanced (this may include vegans or vegetarian diets, or diets without enough fruits or vegetables) or if you have any medical conditions that prevent your body from properly absorbing the vitamins in food.
+Remember, the vitamin industry is a billion-dollar business and relies on people like you to buy their products.
+Vitamin supplements may be helpful if your diet is not balanced (this may include vegans or vegetarian diets, or diets without enough fruits or vegetables) or if you have any medical conditions that prevent your body from properly absorbing the vitamins in food.
+Otherwise, try your best to fuel your body naturally.